alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 # In-Browser Debugging

-Web Browsers have some very good tools to help you inspect the state of your app, including
+Modern Web Browsers have some very good tools to help you inspect the state of your app, including

   * JS console
-  * inspect DOM / CSS
+  * inspect & edit DOM / CSS
   * network access logs and graphs

-(These tools are useful, but you still need to ask and answer all the debugging questions yourself.)
+These tools are useful, but you still need to ask and answer all the debugging questions yourself.